TianyuanYang/KAN4Rec/README.md

 </div>

-Implementation of Kolmogorov-Arnold Network (KAN) for Recommendations
+Official Implementation of Kolmogorov-Arnold Network (KAN) for Recommendations

 <details>